 Q4.
-The Inevitability of Persecution
+Inevitable Persecution

 If we fear persecution or even rejection, we will stay silent to avoid discomfort.